 Ghana will always hold a special place in my heart.
-I travelled there alone in 2011 to hang out with the dancers from Noyam African Dance Institute.
+I traveled there alone in 2011 to hang out with the dancers from Noyam African Dance Institute.
 It was last minute, unplanned and on reflection a totally crazy thing to do!
 But despite all of that I had the most incredible time and it really did change my life and the way I travel.

 Unfortunately, my visit was too short, 2 weeks, and I had just days before my flight be hospitalised with exhaustion so I wasn’t really up for dancing in the African heat.
 Instead I ‘hung out’ and observed.
 I stayed in the family home of the Director of the company the late Professor Nii-Yartey, went to the University of Legon where they were rehearsing for a performance and spent time learning some moves at their school in Dodowa.